codybartfast/dirpaths/README.md

 DirTools
 --------
-The `DirTools` class contains helper methods used by the RootPesets.
+The `DirTools` class contains helper methods used by `RootPesets`.
 These are extension methods of `string`.
-They use `null` to indicate failure so all the methods can accept `null` as input, which will then be the return value.
+They use `null` to indicate failure so all the methods can accept `null` as input, which would then be the return value.
 Name comparison is case insensitive.

   - `path.NameIs(name)` returns `path` if the directory's name matches `name` otherwise `null`.

-  - `path.Parent()` return `path`'s parent path or `null` if `path` is the root directory or it is null.
+  - `path.Parent()` return `path`'s parent path or `null` if `path` is the root directory or `path` is null.

-  - `path.SearchUp(name)` if `path` or any of its parent directories match the name `name` then that directory's path is returned, otherwize `null`.
+  - `path.SearchUp(name)` if `path` or any of its parent directories match the name `name` then that directory's path is returned, otherwise `null`.

   - `path.SubDir(name)` the subdirectory of `path` with name `name`, or `null` if `path` is null.